 AGLC’s Mandate is defined in the Mandate and Roles Document (MRD) in accordance with the Alberta Public Agencies Governance Act.
-The MRD outlines the roles and responsibilities of both the Minister and AGLC and enhances the exchange of information and communication between both parties.
-The MRD also outlines the Minister’s expectations of AGLC including performance requirements.
+The MRD outlines the roles and responsibilities of the Minister and AGLC and enhances the exchange of information and communication between both parties.
+The MRD also outlines the Minister’s expectations of AGLC, including performance requirements.

 Responsibilities